The Black Mamba struck a final time on April 13, 2016.

 All that remained was a microphone at center court.

 Kobe Bryant’s Final Game

-Kobe’s last seasons weren’t what he was accustomed to — They were injury ridden, and the Lakers were far from championships.
-The Utah Jazz arrived at the Staples Center to wrap the 2015-16 season.
+Kobe’s last seasons weren’t what he was accustomed to.
+They were injury ridden—with Kobe himself suffering a torn achilles in 2013—and the Lakers were far from championship contention.
+Gordon Hayward and the Utah Jazz arrived at the Staples Center to wrap the 2015-16 season.
 Neither team was playoff-bound.

 The sendoff is as notable as any in sports.
-Kobe was on his last leg but willed through like the young bull we knew and loved.
+Kobe was on his last leg but willed through like the young bull we all knew.
 It feels weird saying that in the past tense.

-Kobe and his 13-year-old daughter Gianna’s death in a Calabasas helicopter crash this past January was the first curveball 2020 threw at us.
-The coronavirus pandemic the second, with the pitch still approaching home plate.
+Kobe and his 13-year-old daughter Gianna’s death in a Calabasas helicopter crash last January was the first curveball 2020 threw at us.
+The coronavirus pandemic the second, with the first pitch still approaching home plate.